edudobay/laika/README.md

 ## Usage

-After [installing this utility](#installation), you can run `simple-git-deploy --help` for basic usage instructions.
+After [installing this utility](#installation), you can run `laika --help` for basic usage instructions.

-The easiest way is to run `simple-git-deploy deploy <git-branch-name>`.
+The easiest way is to run `laika deploy <git-branch-name>`.
 But before first usage you must create a `deploy.ini` file with at least the settings below (look further for an example):

 * `dirs.deploy`: directory where your application will be deployed.
 The current deployment will be available at `current` under this directory.
 This will be a symlink to the actual deployment directory.